Sampling from the random cluster model on random regular graphs at all temperatures via Glauber dynamics: Proof of Theorem

-which analogously to above yields $\Pr(X_{\tilde{T}} \neq \hat{X}_{\tilde{T}})\leq 1/4$, and hence the desired mixing time bound of $O(n\log n)$ for integer $q$. \end{proof} \begin{remark} All the ingredients to show the coupling of the RC dynamics starting from all-in with $\pi^{\ord}_G$ (i.e., \eqref{eq:4r34mm}) work even at criticality, i.e., for $\beta=\beta_c$; a similar observation applies at $\beta=\beta_c$ for $\pi^{\dis}_G$ when starting the RC dynamics from all-out.
-The difference at criticality is that $\pi_G$ is a mixture of $\pi^{\ord}_G$ and $\pi^{\dis}_G$, i.e., to obtain a sample for $\pi_G$, one should output a sample for $\pi^{\ord}_G$ with some probability $Q$ and otherwise a sample from $\pi^{\dis}_G$.
+Finally, note that Theorems~\ref{thm:main1b},~\ref{thm:main1c} and~\ref{thm:main1d} all apply to the critical case $\beta=\beta_c$ as well.
+The only difference at criticality is that the two phases coexist \cite{RCM-Helmuth2020} (i.e., each appears with $\Omega(1)$ probability), so in order to obtain a sample from $\pi_G$, one should output a sample for $\pi^{\ord}_G$ with some probability $Q$ and otherwise a sample from $\pi^{\dis}_G$.
 The value of $Q$ can be computed in time $\tilde{O}(n^2)$ by approximating the corresponding partition functions, by using, e.g., the algorithms in \cite{RCM-Helmuth2020,fastpolymers} (or even the RC dynamics itself).
-See also \cite[Theorems 2 \& 3]{RCM-Helmuth2020} for precise results characterising the distribution of $Q$; it is shown for example that $Q$ converges to $1/(q+1)$ as $q$ grows large. \end{remark}
+Precise results characterising the distribution of $Q$ can further be found in \cite[Theorems 2 \& 3]{RCM-Helmuth2020}; it is shown for example that $Q$ converges to $1/(q+1)$ as $q$ grows large. {Let $\Delta\geq 5$ be an integer.
+Let $q$ be sufficiently large and $\beta = \beta_c$.
+W.h.p. over $G\sim \G_{n,\Delta}$ there is a polynomial-time randomised algorithm for sampling from the random cluster model with parameters~$q$ and~$\beta$.}